getsentry/sentry-docs/src/wizard/unreal/index.md

 ## Installation

-Download the latest plugin sources from the [Releases page](https://github.com/getsentry/sentry-unreal/releases) and place it in the project's `Plugins` directory.
+Download the latest plugin sources from the [Releases page](https://github.com/getsentry/sentry-unreal/releases) and place it in the project's "Plugins" directory.
 On the next project launch, UE will prompt to build Sentry module.

-After the successful build, in the editor navigate to the Settings > Plugins > Code Plugins menu and check whether the Sentry plugin is enabled.
+After the successful build, in the editor navigate to the **Project Settings > Plugins > Code Plugins** menu and check whether the Sentry plugin is enabled.

 To access the plugin API from within C++, add Sentry support to the build script (MyProject.build.cs):